Moneenroe: Landmarks

 There are two local churches and a community hall.
-The Catholic Church is called Moneenroe Church of the Sacred Heart and the foundation stone was blessed in 1928 and was dedicated 14 September 1930.
+The Catholic Church is called Moneenroe Church of the Sacred Heart and the foundation stone was blessed in 1928 and was dedicated on 14 September 1930.
 The most striking feature inside this Church is the windows.
 There is also a Church of Ireland church.
 The hall is called Moneenroe Parish Hall.

 Education

 Moneenroe National School is a co-educational school with a catholic ethos.

 Governance

 The local government is Kilkenny County Council.
 Ballyragget and its rural area forms an Electoral District which includes Attanagh, Ballyragget, Castlecomer, Clogh, Coon, Moneenroe, Ardra and Muckalee.
 The County Council representatives from the Ballyragget electoral district are Maurice Shortall, Mary Hilda Cavanagh, Pay Millea, Dan Brennan and Catherine Connery.

-In European Parliament elections Moneenroe is part of the South constituency for voting purposes.
-Moneenroe is part of the Carlow–Kilkenny constituency which is a parliamentary constituency represented in Dáil Éireann.
+In European Parliament elections, Moneenroe is part of the South constituency for voting purposes.
+Moneenroe is part of the Carlow–Kilkenny constituency, which is a parliamentary constituency represented in Dáil Éireann.